karianna/OpenJDKBuildTest/Architecture/Scope.md

 * Build out the needed components (patch distribution protocol, etc).
   - Wherever possible, this should be done using existing technology - i.e. is it possible to do this by enhancing Jenkins rather than building from scratch.

+The project would contain scripts, configuration and other helper utilities in order to allow Contributors to set-up their own build-farms for OpenJDK builds.
+Within scope would be such items as Vagrant scripts, Jenkins/Hudson scripts, Mercurial scripts etc. Out of scope would be actual OpenJDK source code (scripts would retrieve this) or source/binary installations of tools such as Jenkins/Hudson.

+Overall, two initial phases for the project are imagined:

+* Collect the IP contributions from participating members.
+Sort through them, see how they fit together, and identify gaps.

+* Build out the needed components (patch distribution protocol, etc).
+Wherever possible, this should be done using existing technology - i.e. is it possible to do this by enhancing Jenkins rather than building from scratch.